modphysnobel/modphysnobel.github.io/docs/vol-IV/vol-IV-chap-13-sect-3.md

 **Ph-1961** to Robert Hofstadter “for his pioneering studies of electron scattering in atomic nuclei and for his thereby achieved discoveries concerning the structure of the nucleons” and to Rudolf Ludwig Mössbauer “for his researches concerning the resonance absorption of gamma radiation and his discovery in this connection of the effect which bears his name”.

-*The Electron-Scattering Method and Its Application to the Structure of Nuclei and Nucleons* by Hofstadter
+*The Electron-Scattering Method and Its Application to the Structure of Nuclei and Nucleons* by Hofstadter.

 MLA style: Robert Hofstadter – Nobel Lecture.
 NobelPrize.org.
 Nobel Prize Outreach AB 2023.
 Thu.
 3 Aug 2023. https://www.nobelprize.org/prizes/physics/1961/hofstadter/lecture/